February 2021 - Boat Hoist completed:

-April 2019 - Our new wooden gig, 'Warlock' is coming on nicely and with a bit luck should be with us in early May.
-Also a second training gig, 'Avocet' has been ordered and this is due to be collected on 2 May.
+April 2019 - Our new wooden gig 'Warlock' was completed on time in May.
 We also have a new logo for the gig section courtesy of our local artist Tom Jacobs:

 Tom has also kindly agreed that we can use this without his permission so please feel free use it where ever appropriate.